Leooohw/TrailFox/README.md

 ---

-# 🌟 Why WildScout Wins
+# Why TrailFox Wins

-WildScout bridges the gap between:
+TrialFox bridges the gap between:
 - 🗺️ **Where to go (AllTrails)**
 - 🌿 **What you’ll see (iNaturalist)**